ethtective/cafe/README.md

 # Ethtective Cafee

 https://cafe.ethtective.com is where we explore ideas that seek the limits of human generosity and probably other things that may help somehow.

+P.S> Yes a PR on the header here would be greatly appreciated thank you very much